Breaking Benjamin: We Are Not Alone (2003–2005)

 Breaking Benjamin returned to the studio in October 2003 with producer David Bendeth for their second album We Are Not Alone.
 Burnley also worked with The Smashing Pumpkins front man Billy Corgan over the course of six days in December 2003 to write the songs "Rain", "Forget It", and "Follow".
 Despite initially being nervous, Burnley felt it was one of the highlights of his career.

 The album was released on June 29, 2004, and sold 48,000 copies in its first week, peaking at No. 20 on the Billboard 200.
 It was later certified gold on October 21, 2004, then platinum on June 13, 2005.
 It was also certified gold in New Zealand on August 29, 2005.
 The record features singles such as "So Cold" and "Sooner or Later", both of which peaked at No. 2 on the Mainstream Rock Songs chart.
 "So Cold" became a platinum single on September 25, 2015.
 MTV writer Jon Wiederhorn writes that the initial commercial success of the album can be attributed to a tour two weeks prior to the album's debut which "generated prerelease buzz".
 They later co-headlined a tour with Evanescence, Seether, and Three Days Grace.

 We Are Not Alone garnered mixed reviews.
-It was met with high acclaim from IGN's Colin Moriarty, who felt "extremely satisfied," saying "safely and confidently" that it "might be my personal favorite album of the year," giving it a score of 9.3 out of 10.
-Conversely, Exclaim! writer Amber Authier felt that, "On first listen its simply generic sound did nothing for me," though later admitted, "I listened to Breaking Benjamin several times over a week and several elements of the disc started to grow on me, even appeal to me."
+It was met with high acclaim from IGN's Colin Moriarty, who felt "extremely satisfied", saying "safely and confidently" that it "might be [his] personal favorite album of the year".
+He gave it a score of 9.3 out of 10.
+Conversely, Exclaim! writer Amber Authier said, "On first listen its simply generic sound did nothing for me."
+Though she later admitted, "I listened to Breaking Benjamin several times over a week and several elements of the disc started to grow on me, even appeal to me."
 The writer concluded, "Breaking Benjamin created a standard of quality for themselves that they simply couldn't meet on the entire disc."